GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 #### OpenID clients

 When running your code in test mode, some new OpenID clients are created (they are employed to request short-lived tokens to access the service).
 In oxTrust, you can see those by navigating to `OpenId Connect` > `Clients`; they are named as "SCIM-Client".
-These clients won't clutter your LDAP, they are also short-lived (one day) so they are cleaned up automatically.
+These clients won't clutter your database, they are also short-lived (one day) so they are cleaned up automatically.

 #### HTTP connections and concurrent support

-`scim-client2` project uses the JAX-RS 2.0 Client API and RestEasy framework.
+`scim-client` project uses the JAX-RS 2.0 Client API and RestEasy framework.
 Under the hood network communication between client and server is handled by HttpClient from the Apache HttpComponents project which by default makes use of `org.apache.http.impl.conn.SingleClientConnManager`.
 This connection manager manipulates a single socket at any given time and supports the use case in which one or more invocations are made serially from a single thread.

 The above means that by default, instances obtained via `ScimClientFactory` do not support concurrent calls in a safe manner.
 Starting with version 4.1, multithread support was added by employing the thread safe connection manager `org.apache.http.impl.conn.PoolingHttpClientConnectionManager`.